crcdng/tezos-dev-resources/list.md

 ### LIGO

 * "A friendly Smart Contract Language for Tezos" https://ligolang.org/.
-LIGO offers 3 language frontends: CameLIGO, PascaLIGO, JsLIGO.
+LIGO offers two languages: CameLIGO (based on OCaml) and JsLIGO (based on JavaScript).
 MIT License. **CameLIGO is my recommendation for blockchain coding on Tezos**

 ### Michelson